Revived Brexit hopes lift stocks and sterling

 At this stage, he said, failure would probably stem from either Brussels or London pushing the envelope a bit too far, too late to get an agreement done in time.

-“From this point of view, the fact that no new deadline has been tagged on the latest round of talks is positive in our view.”
+“From this point of view, the fact that no new deadline has been tagged on the latest round of talks is positive in our view,” he said.

 That could see the euro climb to 96.00 pence, analysts at Goldman Sachs said in a note; a deal could send the pound rallying to 87.00 per euro.